jmatsuzaki/note-normalization-for-zettelkasten/README.md

 The following options can be specified.

-positional arguments:
+- positional arguments
-  root                         Zettelkasten's root folder
+  - root: Zettelkasten's root folder

-optional arguments:
+- optional arguments
-  -h, --help                    show help message and exit -t TARGET, --target TARGET    normalization target folder or file -y, --yes                     automatically answer yes to all questions
+  - -h, --help: show help message and exit
+  - -t TARGET, --target TARGET: normalization target folder or file
+  - -y, --yes: automatically answer yes to all questions

 For example, if you put the following in the pre-commit hook of Git Hooks(.git/hooks/pre-commit), you can run this program only on the notes that have changed.